Getting Police Records Via a Pitchess Motion Now Easier

 Due process became the concept designed to ensure procedural fairness.
 It was set forth in the Fifth Amendment to the U.S. Constitution and was made applicable to the individual states through the Fourteenth Amendment.In a Nutshell: The Prosecutor Is Entitled to Direct Access to Police Personnel Records, However Defendant Must File a Pitchess Motion to See Such Records.

 A big concern of those accused of any crime is that police had too much power.
 After all, police can gather evidence and documents, but then destroy such evidence.
-Police officers can also grow frustrated and use too much force or pull over people in traffic stops without probable cause.
+Police officers can also grow frustrated and use too much force or pull over people in traffic stops without reasonable suspicion.
 In fact, some officers may be “dirty cops” that really should not be trusted with enforcing our laws.
 Such police officers may even have a history of being administratively disciplined for being too aggressive, destroying evidence or falsifying police reports.

 Those accused of committing a crime will often believe or argue that they are not only innocent, but a victim of a “dirty cop” and the accused wants to prove it.
 Due process, however, does not allow defendants direct access to police personnel records, both for privacy concerns and for concern that disclosure of such records may be irrelevant.
 Penal Code § 832.7(a) codifies these concerns by providing that peace officer personnel files are confidential and not subject to disclosure in a criminal or civil matter except by a motion and court order.
 Such a motion is called a Pitchess motion and it is made under Penal Code § 1043 and 1045.
 Pete Pitchess was the Los Angeles County Sheriff when the case Pitchess v.
 Superior Court (1974) 11 Cal.3d 531 was decided.